 Lastly, we were taken to an underground city of tunnels, a labyrinth of rooms that extend seven or eight levels into the earth.
 The volcanic rock is soft enough to carve initially but hardens when exposed to air.
 The hidden chambers were used by as many as 10,000 residents to hide from invaders.

-In one particular room, we were mesmerized by Galip’s glow in the dark works that sound funky but are actually gorgeous.
+In one particular room, we were mesmerized by Galip’s glow-in-the-dark works that sound funky but are truly gorgeous.
 Had I money in my budget, I would have purchased a plate to hang in my home.

 Over two days, we climbed up and down hundreds of stairs and tromped many miles through a variety of treasures within Cappadocia.
 The landscape is like no other, but the place is one I can wholeheartedly recommend to curious travelers and photographers.
 Hikers and bikers love the region because there are many open trails for them to explore.
 We, however, saved the best for last, an exciting adventure that most tourists to the area splurge for — a hot air balloon ride.